Text Size Print

 Course Waiver Procedure

-For waivers of the foreign language requirement, typically only students who have a learning disability in language processing or who are deaf/hard of hearing are successful in their petitions.
-Additional testing to further document the presence of a language based learning disability may be required for a successful petition.
+For waivers of the foreign language requirement, typically only students who have a language-based learning disability or who are deaf/hard of hearing have petitions supported by the Office of Disability Resources.
+Additional testing to further document the presence of a language-based learning disability may be required for a successful petition.
 Students with other disabilities such as Attention Deficit Disorder or Obsessive Compulsive Disorder are usually not granted foreign language course waivers.

 Course waiver deadlines